Arrakark/H-THING/README.md

 * To be used with <1000Hz switching freqnuency (500Hz is preferred)
 * Supports 3.3v and 5.0v logic level inputs
 * Capable of driving up to 3A
+* Requires only one PWM pin for speed, one digial I/O for direction
+* Can be used as a half-bridge if direction pin is disconnected
+* Has space for a current-sensing resistor (R6)

 This project was created using KiCad 5 RC2.
 Use it to open and edit this design.